Reviews

 • Works on every device and every browser

-Pros: Best collaboration features tested · Seamless with all Google products · Cheapest entry-level paid plan
+Pros: Best collaboration features · Seamless with all Google products · Cheapest entry-level paid plan

 Cons: Not zero-knowledge — Google can access your files · 15GB fills up fast with Gmail · No real automatic computer backup

-OneDrive is already built into Windows 10 and 11 — folder backup often starts automatically without you doing anything.
+OneDrive is already built into Windows 10 and 11, so folder backup often starts automatically.
 The Microsoft 365 Personal plan at $6.99/month bundles 1TB of storage with full Word, Excel, PowerPoint, and Outlook.
-If you’re a Windows user who uses any Microsoft app, this is the most obvious choice.
-Files On-Demand lets you browse all your cloud files in File Explorer without downloading them locally.
+If you use any Microsoft app, this is the obvious choice.
+Files On-Demand lets you browse every cloud file in File Explorer without downloading it locally, and Personal Vault adds a two-factor-protected folder for sensitive documents.

 What it's great at: